Electromagnetic waves

 There is no known absolute limit on the range of electromagnetic wavelengths, but most familiar forms of electromagnetic waves range from metres (radio) down to femtometres (gamma rays).

-Fundamentally, electromagnetic waves can be as short as a few attometres (10-18m), below which electromagnetism per se no longer exists (it is replaced by a hybrid field combining electromagnetic and weak nuclear forces).
-In principle electromagnetic waves can be as long as the size of the Universe (a few ×1026m), but will not propagate very far through the interstellar medium—and remember, you only start to see propagating wave-like behaviour when you're several wavelengths from the source (closer in the 1/r³ near-zone field dominates over the 1/r radiative field).
+Fundamentally, electromagnetic waves can be as short as a few attometres (10−18 m), below which electromagnetism per se no longer exists (it is replaced by a hybrid field combining electromagnetic and weak nuclear forces).
+In principle electromagnetic waves can be as long as the size of the Universe (a few ×1026 m), but will not propagate very far through the interstellar medium – and remember, you only start to see propagating wave-like behaviour when you're several wavelengths from the source (closer in, the 1/𝑟3 near-zone field dominates over the 1/𝑟 radiative field).

 ← Back Start Next →